alraposo/alraposo.github.io/research.md

 ### Semantic representation and control

 <img align="left" width="230" src="https://alraposo.github.io/birds2.jpg">I investigate how people’s knowledge about objects is functionally organised and neurologically implemented.
 We have explored the specific functions of the anterior temporal lobe and inferior parietal lobe in integrating features into coherent concepts.
 Given our vast semantic knowledge, a critical question concerns how we selectively and flexibly retrieve the information needed to carry out the task at hand, avoiding interference of non-relevant information.
 I am particularly interested in the role of the prefrontal cortex in exerting control over retrieved semantic representations.
+*A sparrow is a more typical bird than is a penguin.
+We use concept typicality to explore how conceptual knowledge is structured.*

 ### Integration of words into context